SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/next_steps.md

   - the droughts we've chosen based on PDSI values are 1964-1966, 1977, and 1999.
 So the 5 years pre-drought would be 1959-1961$, 1972, and 1994.

 ### Table
+- [ ] in final tables, remember to include r2 values
 - [X] hypothesis testing table (like the one we have already)
   - null model will be the best model, so like, if testing effect of height, you'd do null minus height
 - [X] species table showing species, number of cores, and number of trees in each crown position (6 total columns)